Procurement Automation Benefits and ROI: From Day One

 - Data integration pathways: Does your target automation tool connect to your ERP and supplier systems via API?
 Manual data exports are a red flag for implementation risk.

-- Defined success metrics: Have you established baseline KPIs, cycle time, cost per transaction, supplier response rate, against which you'll measure ROI?
+- Defined success metrics: Have you established baseline KPIs, cycle time, cost per transaction, supplier response rate, against which you will measure ROI?

 - Executive sponsorship: Is a CPO or VP of Supply Chain visibly behind this initiative?
 Mid-market automation projects without senior sponsorship stall at the change management stage, not the technology stage.